Apply to Make in LA

 What support to you offer after the program?

 Your relationship with MiLA will outlive the program.
 Once the 4 months are over, we will continue to support you in any way you need.

 I do not have a co-founder.
 Will that prevent me from getting into Make in LA?

-Solo founders at accelerators need to be uber coachable (and perhaps have multiple personalities).
+Solo founders at accelerators need to be uber coachable and mentally ambidextrous.
 It is far too easy to dismiss a view point when you are solo, and having someone you trust in the room able to bounce ideas off will help accelerate your growth.
 Additionally, having a technical co-founder (electrical engineer, hardware hacker, python coder, etc) on-site will allow you to move even quicker as you are testing your prototypes in market.
 If you are solo, try to go to places where you can find a strong co-founder, but do not settle just to apply to a program.
 Co-founder splits happen often and will kill your business, plus waste our time and capital.
 Be patient, but be proactive.

 What exactly do you mean by Hardware?